LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

 # Pre-Requisites

+1. Permissions
-- Make sure the **GCP User** who runs the script has the following roles at the org level:
+   Make sure the **GCP User** who runs the script has the following roles at the org level:

 - BILLING ACCOUNT ADMIN
 - ORG ADMIN
 - Folder Admin
 - ORG POLICY ADMIN
 - Project creator

+2. Groups
+   Step 1 will attempt to create IAM bindings for groups in the GCP organization.
+These groups MUST exist prior to running step 1.
+The `0-prep.sh` script should automate these steps.

 ** Head to the Execution section if you want to skip explanation of the scripts **